bddckr/BDDRScrollViewAdditions/README.md

 #Reasons for Existence

-`UIScrollView` defines `contentOffset` and `zoomScale` but this properties don't always return the correct values when `UIScrollView` is animating.
-These new properties are not KVO compliant but can be polled repeatedly.
+`UIScrollView` defines `zoomScale`, `contentOffset` and `contentSize` but these properties don't always return the correct values when `UIScrollView` is animating, for example when `zoomBouncing` is `YES`.
-`UIScrollView` isn't centering its subviews by default.
-Set `centersContent` to `YES` and it will center the content view, which means this also works for the view returned by `-viewForZoomingInScrollView:` of the `UIScrollViewDelegate` when zooming.
+`UIScrollView` isn't centering its subviews by default, `centersContent` makes this configurable.